skoshy/redux-dusk/examples/react-native/README.md

 - as long as you have `react-native-cli` globally installed, you can now run `react-native upgrade` and it should help you upgrade to the version you just installed in your project
 - ignore the react-native-git-upgrade message, i've tried it and had lots of issues with it
 - What I do is replace all files (answer `y` to everything) and then view the git diff in VS Code using Gitlens and modify things back as needed.

+# Architecture Decisions

+- 2018-12-30 - I tried using react-navigation v3.0.9, but it was quite buggy.
+There was issues with the navigation prop when Remote Debugging was on, many issues with screen transitions, and issues with the header and card style.
+Maybe we can revisit it later when it's less buggy.